 - The repetitive stress injury is a result of your work duties

-Proving that you are suffering from a medical condition due to your job can be more difficult than if you were suddenly hurt in an unexpected accident.
+Proving that you are suffering from a medical condition due to your job can be more difficult than if you were suddenly hurt in an accident.
 With an accident, there are usually witnesses, a managerial accident report, and emergency medical care.
 All of this provides you with evidence that your injury occurred in the course of your employment.
-Conversely, a repetitive stress injury develops slowly over time.
-There is no one moment in which you go from being perfectly healthy to hurt.
-Additionally, while you may be feeling the symptoms, they may be entirely invisible or unnoticeable to others at work.
-To prove your injury arose of out of your employment, you may need the help of an experienced Ohio workers’ compensation lawyer.

-At Kademenos, Wisehart, Hines, Dolyk & Zeiher Co.
+At Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA, we have decades of experience helping employees obtain workman’s compensation for work-related medical conditions.
-We understand how repetitive stress injuries arise and how they can greatly affect your life, making it difficult to keep up at work and home.
-We are here to protect your rights and help you obtain:
+We understand how repetitive stress injuries happen and how they affect your life.
+We also know what it takes to establish a claim and get the compensation you need, including: